Caring Colorado DUI Lawyers Fighting for You

 The DUI Traffic Stop

 Most Colorado DUI arrests begin with a traffic stop.
-The officer will usually ask you some questions, designed to allow the officer to examine you and determine whether you appear drunk.
+The officer will usually ask you some questions, designed to allow the officer to examine you and determine whether or not it is reasonable to believe you are under the influence of alcohol or drugs (probable cause).
 Legally, you are only required to provide your name, your driver's license and your registration.
 You want to say as little as possible that could incriminate you.
 However, it is often a good idea to politely tell the officer that you would prefer not to answer questions.

-The officer may then ask you to take a preliminary breath test and/or to perform a series of field sobriety tests.
+The officer may then ask you to take a preliminary breath test ("PBT") and/or to perform a set of roadside maneuvers known as field sobriety tests ("FST"s).
 Unless you are under 21, you may legally decline to take these tests.
-However, IF the officer actually places you under arrest, you may not refuse to take a Colorado DUI chemical test without incurring significant penalties -- including an automatic suspension of your Colorado driver's license and designation as a Colorado persistent drunk driver.
+However, IF the officer actually advises you of your Express Consent rights (as discussed below), or places you under arrest, you may not refuse to take a Colorado DUI chemical test without incurring significant penalties -- including an automatic suspension of your Colorado driver's license and designation as a Colorado persistent drunk driver.

 If you choose to take the preliminary breath test and blow less than .05% blood alcohol content (BAC), the police will usually let you go, assuming you are 21 or over.
-If you blow .08% or more, however, the officer will usually place you under arrest.
+If you blow .08% or more on the PBT, however, the officer will usually place you under arrest.

 If, however, you blow between .05% and .08%, or you refuse to take the preliminary breath test, the officer will make a judgment call.
 He or she may let you go with a warning, or may place you under arrest.